 Website: Information Is Beautiful

-Written by the same author as the data visualization blog Information is Beautiful, "Knowledge is Beautiful” uses visuals to reveal the world.
+Written by the same author as the data visualisation blog Information is Beautiful, "Knowledge is Beautiful” uses visuals to reveal the world.
 The book features infographics to present complex information, showing connections and relationships in visual displays.
 The book traverses data from art to science, from health to popular media, to show patterns and connections in our lives.
 From charting popular dog breeds to mapping out the exact relationships of the Middle East, this book will satisfy your curiosity itch.

-Real-world applications are the highlight here, covering the necessity of making sure your data is presentable whether you’re at your computer, presenting in a conference room, or on mobile on-the-go.
+Real-world applications are the highlight here, covering the necessity of making sure your data is presentable whether you’re at your computer, presenting in a conference room or on mobile on-the-go.
 As we saw with "Information Dashboard Design,” designing a dashboard is nearly as important as the data itself and "The Big Book of Dashboards” addresses practical and psychological factors you may run into before they even come up.